Installing myBase Desktop

 What is an appropriate size for an individual database (.nyf files)?

-In order to help myBase database run safely and smoothly, it's recommended to keep each individual databases smaller than 300MB,
+in order to help the database run safely and smoothly, it's recommended to keep it smaller than 300MB,

 In order to organize a larger number of documents, it's not recommended to insert all of them as attachments,